 Format: Name / background / date of association / Role

 (After incubation by Bristol Braille, Midas will soon launch itself as a separate company.)

 Particular thanks must go to the redoubtable NK & endlessly patient Keith.
 Without the encouragement & criticism of these two men Bristol Braille Technology would never have reached the stage it is at now, or, indeed, have got anywhere at all.

 Join us on the forums to ask questions, make suggestions, or propose & discuss concepts.
 Alternately you can reach us by post, pigeon, telegram, telephone, dead letter drop or e-mail.

 We welcome expressions of interest from testers, potential customers, well-wishers & those interested in joining the development process.
 If you live in the Westcountry, are able travel to Bristol, or are associated with a Hackspace then we would be doubly interested.

 We are currently looking for a variety of individuals who would be interested in testing our prototypes; most particularly Braillists of course, but also teachers & parents of would-be Braillists.
 Please do get in touch if this is could be you.

-Our newest refreshable Braille concept, begun in September of 2012, Canute is an attempt to build a full-page Braille e-book reader; or b-book reader.
-We’re keeping this one close to our collective chest for now.
-Suffice to say it is mechanical, but is neither related nor technically similar to either the Quixote or, so far as we are aware, any other published mechanical design.
+Our newest refreshable Braille concept, begun in September of 2012, Canute is an attempt to build a full-page Braille e-book reader; or be-book reader.
+It will be an entirely new class of device to bring Braille to people who would otherwise be unable to afford anything other than massive, bulky hard copy Braille.
+It will be 28 cells by 8 lines, cost £300, mechanical, and is neither related nor technically similar to either the Quixote or, so far as we are aware, any other published design.

 “Printed books are plentiful & affordable, however, Braille books are presently scarce & expensive.
 A reliable, affordable, & universally useful electronic Braille book reader has eluded researchers & manufacturers for decades.”